 Write permissions to Auto Scaling

 These permissions allow Alert Logic to create and delete Launch Configurations and Auto Scaling Groups.
-Cloud Insight deploys in an auto scaling group with a min/max/desired setting of 1 to ensure that the appliance is always running.
-This also allows the updating of the appliance by terminating the existing EC2 appliance instance and having auto scaling replace the instance with the update Alert Logic Cloud Insight AMI.
+Cloud Insight deploys in an auto scaling group.
+This allows the updating of the appliance by terminating the existing EC2 appliance instance and having auto scaling replace the instance with the update Alert Logic Cloud Insight AMI.

 Write permissions to EC2